Expensify/App/PR_REVIEW_GUIDELINES.md

 ## Code patterns to check for improvement

-1. Is there appropriate error handling?
-2. Are there any changes that could've been applied to one component that were applied to every usage of the component instead?
+1. Are there any changes that could've been applied to one component that were applied to every usage of the component instead?
     - Example: https://github.com/Expensify/App/pull/3129#pullrequestreview-668271068
-3. Platform-specific solutions should not be applied to more platforms than necessary
+2. Platform-specific solutions should not be applied to more platforms than necessary
     - E.g. solutions for Android or iOS should go in specific `index.android.js` or `index.ios.js` files, not in an `index.native.js` file.
-4. Look for usages of react fragment wrappings and confirm they are necessary.
+3. Look for usages of react fragment wrappings and confirm they are necessary.
     - Also look for any unnecessary `View`s and think if they should be replaced with React fragments.
-5. Were any new styles added?
+4. Were any new styles added?
 Are we following the guidelines in [`STYLING.md`](./STYLING.md)?

 ## Code patterns to avoid

-1. Make sure any `setTimeout`s are absolutely necessary, not just a workaround for a situation that isn’t fully understood.
+1. Make sure any `setTimeout`s are absolutely necessary, not just a workaround for a situation that isn’t fully understood (e.g. a race condition).
 2. Ensure Onyx is used appropriately. ([docs](https://github.com/expensify/react-native-onyx#merging-data))
-3. Don't mention the `isSmallScreenWidth` prop type explicitly in any component, use `...windowDimensionsPropTypes` instead.

 ## Considerations around code reuse

-While trying to keep our code DRY (don't repeat yourself), you may find you're walking a thin line between refactoring & reusing a component vs. creating a brand new component.
-Here are some guidelines we use - they're not hard and fast rules, so please feel free to post in #expensify-open-source to gather peer opinions in order to make the best decisions.
+While trying to keep our code DRY (don't repeat yourself), you may find yourself trying to decide between refactoring & reusing a component vs. creating a brand new component.
+Here are some guidelines we use in order to make the best decisions:

 1. Specialization
     - When one component is a special case of another, we should opt for the technique of composition.
 Here are the [React docs](https://reactjs.org/docs/composition-vs-inheritance.html#specialization) on Specialization.
 The idea is that it’s better to establish a pattern of creating increasingly specific components, instead of adding dozens of use cases to a single component.